Furniture Crafts (Wood Machining, Modern & Traditional Cabinet Making)

 What will I study?

 This course is designed to help you enter the furniture industry at many levels.
 It is suitable for both young people and mature students looking for a change in career.
-Successful candidates can enter the furniture industry as cabinet makers and wood machinists, progress onto higher education courses or become self employed makers.
+Successful candidates can enter the furniture industry as cabinet makers and wood machinists, or become self employed makers.

 The focus of the course is to develop the practical woodworking skills necessary to produce high quality work, together with a good understanding of design and of the furniture industry.

 · Health and Safety training – safe working practices

 · Hand-tools techniques